 One of the social media platforms which I admit im still very much behind the curve on is Instagram.
-I love it to look at and enjoy other peoples content, I do however find growing my own audience hard work.
+I love it to look at and enjoy other peoples content, I do however find working on Instagram growth of my own page hard work.
 Blogging is a hobby for me and I don’t want it to become a chore.
 One article from myemma.com which stood out for me was about Instagram and making it work.
 Did you know there are 500 million users on Instagram a day!!!
 That is a pretty mind blowing statistic and in equal measure its a captive audience waiting to be reached.
 I have been very kindly given permission to reproduce the article in question below however to see it in its home place, please see here.

 A Sink or Swim look at Instagram

 Social media advertising has steadily grown in popularity ever since the opportunity to display promotional material on these platforms became available.
 It’s been a once you pop, the fun don’t stop type of trend.
 But creating these targeted advertisements might be unfamiliar for many digital marketers.
 There are a number of complexities involved in these platforms, and it can be hard to have insight into your return on investment.
 That being said, the benefits to advertising on social far outweigh the negatives (as we’re sure you know).
 And Instagram is no exception to that rule.

 500 million users log into Instagram every day.
 Yes—every day.